antimof/UxPlay/README.txt

-certain third-party AirPlay-emulator clients on Windows, such as *AirMyPC*) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix, using Apple's AirPlay Mirror protocol first available in iOS 5.
+certain third-party AirPlay-emulator clients on Windows, such as *AirMyPC*) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix.
+UxPlay supports a "legacy" form of Apple's AirPlay Mirror protocol introduced in iOS 12, and supports current iPads (5th generation or later) and iPhones (iPhone6 or later).
 (Details of what is publically known about Apple's AirPlay2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).